dkarthe/webjeda-blog/_posts/2016-01-20-how-to-add-share-buttons-to-jekyll.md

 I have used icons from **font awesome** which is better than loading icons from local files.

 Now copy this line inside your post layout file which will be inside **_layouts** folder.
-You have to place this line whereever you want the sharebar to appear on your posts.
+You have to place this line wherever you want the sharebar to appear on your posts.

 {% highlight html %}
 {% raw %}{% include  share.html %}{% endraw %}